 Longboard or Skateboard Around

 Longboarding and skateboarding have the same benefits as biking but with the added perk of being able to bring your board wherever you go.
 Again, stay aware of any signs saying you cannot board on sidewalks–you don’t want to get a ticket for something easily preventable.

 Mopeds are a lot more manageable than cars around campus.
 They usually have their own little parking spaces close to buildings.
 Mopeds can’t go all that fast, but if your goal is only to navigate campus, they don’t need to.
 Just remember to use your turn signals like you would with a car.

 Sometimes you really do need the car because of job interviews or road trips, but you don’t need it all year round.
 If you can’t bum a ride from your friend, then try to coordinate with your parents to see if they can bring you a car–though this tends to work best if you’re attending college closer to home.
 You’ll probably have to go out to dinner with them in exchange, but hey, it’s quality time with them, a free meal, and you have the car for whatever it is you need.

-If you can’t coordinate because your parents live far away, a similar option would be renting a zipcar.
-Many colleges have a partnership with the service, and have zipcars parked near dorms or other student housing.
-You can rent out a zipcar for however long you need it.
-Membership is $7/month or $70/year, and it allows you access to zipcars anywhere.
-Hourly rate depends on your location and what kind of car you choose.
+If you can’t coordinate because your parents live far away, a similar option would be renting a Zipcar.
+Many colleges have a partnership with the service and have Zipcars parked near dorms or other student housing.
+You can rent out a Zipcar for however long you need it.
+Membership is $7/month or $70/year, and it allows you access to Zipcars anywhere.
+The hourly rate depends on your location and what kind of car you choose.

 Skates and Scooters